 - Mix the lemon juice, cilantro, mustard, garlic, cumin, and smoked paprika until well combined in a separate bowl.

-- Add dressing tpp the the chickpea mixture and stir well.
+- Add dressing to the chickpea mixture and stir well.
 Add pepper to taste.
-Leave to marinade for 10-15 minutes.
+Leave to marinate for 10-15 minutes.

 - Wash and dry large lettuce leaves.